OpenSourceEconomics/econ-project-templates/docs/source/languages/common/dag.rst

 traverse a graph in the direction of the arrows, there may not be a way to end up at the same node again.

-This is the dependency graph for the modified Schelling example from Stachurski and Sargent, as implemented in the Python branch of the project template:
+This is the dependency graph of the example project

+.. figures:: ../../figures/dag.pdf
+   :width: 35em

-The arrows have different colors in order to distinguish the steps of the analysis, from left to right:
+The nodes have different shapes in order to distinguish tasks from files.
+The rectangles denote targets or dependencies like figures, data sets or stored models.
+The hexagons denote task files.

-* Blue for data management (=drawing a simulated sample, in this case)
-* Orange for the main simulation
-* Teal for the visualisation of results
-* Red for compiling the pdf of the paper

 Bluish nodes are pure source files -- they do not depend on any other file and hence none of the edges originates from any of them.
 In contrast, brownish